Skip to content

 Seven: Contest Videos

-Same as promotions and deals, publishing videos for potential contests will ensure that words spread quicker.
+Same as promotions and deals, publishing videos for potential contests will ensure that the words spread more quickly.

 Eight: Announcements